 Francisco Javier Lopez

-Francisco Javier López Frías is an ethics core faculty member in the Department of Kinesiology.
+Francisco Javier López Frías is an assistant professor in the Department of Kinesiology and a research associate in the Rock Ethics Institute.
 He holds a PhD in Philosophy from the Faculty of Philosophy of the University of Valencia, where he also completed a master's program in Ethics and Democracy at the Department of Moral Philosophy.

 His master’s thesis, “Reclaiming an Ethical Account of Sport,” explores the main approaches in sports ethics.
 His doctoral dissertation entitled “Human Enhancement and Doping in the Recent Philosophy of Sport” addresses current debates surrounding the introduction of biotechnologies in sport.
 He researches sports ethics and human enhancement, but is also interested in political philosophy, normative ethics, and applied ethics.
 López Frías has published numerous papers in international journals, as well as book chapters, book reviews, and books in the Philosophy of Sport.